Contents

 usehttp://host IP:8080Log in, select Simplified Chinese as the language, and click Continue in the red box in the lower right corner:

-Click "Start Now" in the red box below to start initialization:
+Click "Start Now" in the red box in the image below to begin initialization:

-Fill in the parameters configured when initializing the database, and finally click the "Submit" button to start initializing the WordPress library:
+Fill in the parameters as configured during database initialization, and finally click the "Submit" button to begin initializing the WordPress database.

 If the previous configurations are like this, the following success interface appears:

-Click "Run Installer" in the red box in the lower right corner to enter some key information of WordPress, including site title, username and password, and administrator email address.
-After filling in, click "Install" in the red box in the lower left corner:
+Click "Run installer" in the red box in the lower right corner, and you will be prompted to fill in some key WordPress information, including site title, username, password, and administrator email.
+After filling in the information, click "Install" in the red box in the lower left corner.

-At this point, the wordpress initialization work is finally completed.
-Click "Login" in the red box in the lower left corner to enter wordpress and start the formal configuration.
+At this point, the WordPress initialization is complete.
+Click "Login" in the red box in the lower left corner to enter WordPress and begin the actual configuration.

 Note: If it is a completely new site, then you will enter the step of formally configuring WordPress.
 I will use an article to summarize some experience of getting started with WordPress, including plug-ins, theme configuration, etc. This article will not involve it.
 In fact, I am only half-baked in this area.